Information for New Students | Episcopal High School

 Course Selection Form

-All forms must be submitted by May 26.
+All forms must be submitted by May 25.

 Additional resources for course selection:

-2025-26 Course Catalog
+2026-27 Course Catalog

 Language Teacher Recommendations

-All incoming students must select a foreign language for the 2025-26 school year.
-If you are taking a language course in your current school, please copy the link to the appropriate Language Recommendation Form below and email it to your most recent language teacher.
+If you are taking a language course in your current school, please copy the link to the appropriate Language Recommendation Form below and email it to your most recent language teacher as soon as possible.

-Math and Language Placement Assessment
+Math & Language Placement Assessment

 Complete placement tests for Math and Modern and Classical Languages ASAP.

-• Students may independently take their language placement anytime before May 26 by simply logging into their Canvas account and following the directions below.
+• Students may independently take their language placement anytime before May 25 by simply logging into their Canvas account and following the directions below.

 Accessing the online placement tests

-• Open up your EHS Gmail account and click on the “Google Apps” icon (it has 9 dots ).
+• Open your EHS Gmail account and click on the “Google Apps” icon (it has 9 dots ).

 • Scroll down through the apps until you see the “Canvas” app ( ) and click on it.